 Transaction Log backup interval

 The interval at which incremental backups are performed.
-Database Backup performs incremental backups based on your settings.
-If you set the interval to 10 minutes, Database Backup performs an incremental backup every 10 minutes.
+DBS performs incremental backups based on your settings.
+If you set the interval to 10 minutes, DBS performs an incremental backup every 10 minutes.

-This parameter is valid only when you set the Real-Time Transaction Log Backup parameter to Enable.
+This parameter is displayed only when you set the Incremental real-time backup parameter to Enable.

 Enable compression Specifies whether to enable compression during backup.
 Valid values:

-- Enable: Data is compressed during backup to reduce storage space.
+- Enable (recommended): Data is compressed during backup to reduce storage space.

 - Disable: Data is not compressed during backup.

-Compression algorithm The algorithm used to compress data.
+Compression algorithm The algorithm that is used to compress data.
 Default value: GZIP.
-The following compression tools are supported:
+Valid values:

-This parameter is valid only when you set Enable compression to Enable.
+This parameter is displayed only when you set the Enable compression parameter to Enable.